xebia-functional/second-bridge/README.md

 **[Second Bridge](http://47deg.github.io/second-bridge)** is a Swift framework for functional programming.
 Our goal is to make Swift development on par with other functional languages like Scala by adding new data types, functions and operators.

-This project depends on the [Swiftz](https://github.com/typelift/Swiftz) library.
-This library defines functional data structures, functions, idioms, and extensions that augment the Swift standard library.
+This project depends on the awesome [Swiftz](https://github.com/typelift/Swiftz) framework, that defines functional data structures, functions, idioms, and extensions that augment the Swift standard library.

 Installation
 ==========

-Second Bridge supports the CocoaPods dependency manager.
+**Second Bridge** supports the **CocoaPods** dependency manager.
 To install the framework in your project, place the following in your Podfile:

 	platform :ios, '8.0'
 	use_frameworks!